 - a subject guide specially created for Rhetoric students

 - an audio tour of the library (available as a podcast)

 (Want something else we haven’t made a video of yet?
 Let us know and we’ll make it happen.)

-Fill out this form to request a library session for your students.
-Your matching librarian will reply to schedule and craft a session to meet your needs.
-It is important to link the library session to a course assignment: please try to schedule your session for 2 weeks before the assignment is due.
+A librarian will reply to schedule and work with you to craft a session to meet your needs.
+It is important to link the library session to a course assignment.
+Please try to schedule your session for 2 weeks before the assignment is due.
 You should plan to be present the day of the session.